bmeurer/benediktmeurer.de/_posts/2018-03-23-impact-of-polymorphism-on-component-based-frameworks-like-react.markdown

 worked on this area of V8 a lot).

 ![Results for V8 6.7][2]

+## Disclaimer

+For the vast majority of JavaScript code that is written today, the heuristics in the JavaScript VMs (i.e. in V8) are perfectly fine, even for high degrees of polymorphism.
+So unless you're writing a framework like React, you may not need to worry about what's written in here.
+Also the usual advice still applies, more than ever: Write idiomatic JavaScript, let the engine take care of the performance, optimize only when necessary and after careful profiling.

   [1]: /images/2018/results66-20180323.png "results 6.6.png"
   [2]: /images/2018/results67-20180323.png "results 6.7.png"